nataemi/Amadeus/README.md

 ## Development server

-Before deploying insert yout google api key in files: index.html -> line 11 after 'key=' in the script address app.module.ts -> line 56 in the place for apiKey
+Before deploying insert yout google api key in files: index.html -> line 11 after 'key=' in the script address and app.module.ts -> line 56 in the place for apiKey

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.